6cats1dog/Denver-Crime-Prediction/README.md

 ## **Recommendations Proposed**

-Although our models did not produce as robust as results as we would have liked, 32% (Decision Trees), 27% (XGBoost), and 32% (Random Forest) there are some recommendations we can make.
+Although our models did not produce as robust results as we would have liked, 32% (Decision Trees), 27% (XGBoost), and 32% (Random Forest) there are some recommendations we can make.

-* Median earnings was an important feature, and this can in both directions.
+* Median earnings was an important feature, and this can go in both directions.
 More crime prevention and community services should be offered in low median earning locations and more patrolling should be done in high median earning areas as much of the crime in these areas involve larceny.

 * Geolocation plays a big role, and crime tends to occur in an area where criminals are familiar with the location.
 This should lead to greater patrolling in areas where there is geographically more crime

 * As highlighted by our exploratory analysis and our XGBoost model, neighborhood plays an important role in identifying and predicting where crime might happen.
 Extra patrolling and community outreach services should be implemented in the areas of Five Points, Montbello, and East Colfax.
-This can also include community education in term of how to keep oneself, our neighbors and communities safe.
+This can also include community education in terms of how to keep oneself, our neighbors and communities safe.
 Also using apps like Nextdoor can help community members stay informed of what is going on in their neighborhood.

 ## **Conclusion and Future Work**
 In an extension to the work that has been completed, it is planned to add more classification models to hopefully increase the crime prediction accuracy and hopefully enhance overall performance.
 It is also the hope to include previously excluded features from the demographic portion of our dataset.
 We have the option to add gender, education level, earnings levels and race into our model.
 It will be interesting to see if any of these demographics make a sizable impact on the performance of our model.